 Your internet service provider gives you access to the internet in exchange for a subscription fee.
 The deal should end there, but it doesn’t.
 ISPs are known to spy on your activity to learn more about you.
 This can be used to target you with advertising.

-The good news is that a VPN not only hides your web activity from cybercriminals but your ISP as well.
+The good news is that a VPN hides your web activity from cybercriminals and your ISP.
 Nobody can identify you or your device, as all your traffic goes through the VPN’s server.

 RELATED: The danger of free VPNs